BenderGroup/LINCS-Extraction/README.md

  Extraction of LINCS L1000 data

 ### Step 1: Create folders
-Create folders called "data", "Consensus_Signatures", "TAS_Scores", "Compounds_With_No_Replicates", "All_Replicates" in your working directory
+Create folders called "data", "Consensus_Signatures", "TAS_Scores", "Compounds_With_No_Replicates", "All_Replicates" in your working directory.
+Save Python script (and optionally automation.sh script) in your working directory.

 ### Step 2: Extract LINCS L1000 files from Phase 1 and Phase 2 from Gene Expression Omnibus (GEO) and save them in "data" folder
 For Phase 1 visit: